Have Questions?

 225-638-7663 x4914

-Pointe Coupee Human Services Ctr is committed to assisting anyone with an alcohol or drug use disorder in Ethel and its surrounding areas find complete recovery.
+Pointe Coupee Human Services Ctr is committed to assisting anyone with an alcohol or drug use disorder in Ethel, LA. and its surrounding areas find complete recovery.
 It offers several programs - such as detox facilities, short term treatment programs, outpatient hospital programs, inpatient drug and alcohol rehab facilities, long term treatment facilities and others - in keeping with its belief of the addiction care and rehabilitation modalities that are effective in recovery.
 This drug and alcohol treatment program also believes that people require individual care and treatment to be able to maintain their sobriety.

 As such, Pointe Coupee Human Services Ctr specializes in cognitive/behavior therapy, relapse prevention, matrix model, couple/family therapy, dual diagnosis drug rehab, brief intervention approach and more.
 Similarly, it accepts clients who are clients referred from the court/judicial system, housing services, transgender or (LGBT) clients, veterans, active duty military, suicide prevention services, and others.
 This drug and alcohol rehab program uses treatment modalities that can assist clients to maintain lasting and permanent sobriety and abstinence from the substances of abuse that they have used in the past.